fwiko/sharex-server/README.md

 --name sharex-server sharex-server:latest
 ```

-The `PASSWORD_HASH` variable must be created using bcrypt as can be done using the [bcrypt node module](https://www.npmjs.com/package/bcrypt).
+The `PASSWORD_HASH` variable must be created using bcrypt as can be done using the [bcrypt module](https://www.npmjs.com/package/bcrypt).

 ```bash
 > const bcrypt = require('bcrypt');